 At one point it seemed as though he was happy to leave our house and make one of the dens his new residence but at least he was kind enough to allow me in for a couple of cheesy pictures with him.

 It would be a lie to say there was still time for another session in the playgrounds.
-We had spent far longer exploring High Woods than we had planned, but we did it anyway!
+We had spent far longer exploring High Woods country park than we had planned, but we did it anyway!
 By the time we were finished and reached the car we had one exhausted little boy, as well as a rather tired Mum and Dad.

 High Woods is huge and when you mix in a little bit of running, climbing and exploring there is more than enough to wear down even the most hyperactive child.

 We will certainly be returning again very soon and would highly recommend anyone in the area to check it out.
 If you have already been or know other great spots we may like to explore, please drop a comment in the box below.
-See you all soon, Steve.
+See you all soon, Dad.

 Contact High Woods country park: